-Every dialysis facility will have an initial eXchange follow-up session after completing the D-AFIX Vaccination Assessment Questionnaire and implementing the agreed upon CQI strategies.
-The topic(s) of the follow-up session is (are) determined by the dialysis facility staff and the dialysis facility D-AFIX coordinator following the feedback session and is dependent on the needs of the dialysis facility staff.
-The purpose of this follow-up is to discuss and document a dialysis facility staffs' progress in implementing the agreed upon CQI strategies and to provide needed clarification and technical assistance.
-The discussion should be based on findings from the D-AFIX Vaccination Assessment Questionnaire and the agreed upon CQI strategies.
-If requested by dialysis facility staff or determined necessary by the dialysis facility D-AFIX coordinator, further guidance and technical assistance on achieving quality improvement may be necessary.
+Every dialysis facility that has a D-AFIX site visit or completes the on-line D-AFIX Vaccination Assessment Questionnaire receives an initial eXchange follow-up session.
+The topic(s) of the follow-up session is (are) determined by the dialysis facility staff and the D-AFIX coordinator following the feedback session and is dependent on the needs of the dialysis facility staff.
+The purpose of this follow-up is to discuss and document the progress of the dialysis facility staff in implementing the agreed upon CQI strategies and to provide needed clarification and technical assistance.
+The discussion should be based on findings from the D-AFIX on-site visit or the on-line Vaccination Assessment Questionnaire and the agreed upon CQI strategies.
+If requested by dialysis facility staff or determined necessary by the D-AFIX coordinator, further guidance and technical assistance on achieving quality improvement may be necessary.
 For progress toward quality initiatives less than 100% complete, determine an estimated date for all quality initiatives to be implemented and plan for a subsequent follow-up to check on progress.
 The identified CQI strategies that have not been implemented should be implemented within two weeks after the first eXchange session.
 Schedule a follow-up eXchange session two weeks after the agreed upon implementation date to ensure strategies have been implemented.